Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Maret 2025 19.52.07 UTC
+- WIB: Rabu, 26 Maret 2025 20.33.45 UTC
-- WITA: Rabu, 26 Maret 2025 20.52.07 UTC
+- WITA: Rabu, 26 Maret 2025 21.33.45 UTC
-- WIT: Rabu, 26 Maret 2025 21.52.07 UTC
+- WIT: Rabu, 26 Maret 2025 22.33.45 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology